How to create a culture of learning in your business

 After mastering the task, it becomes boring and you start making mistakes because you are no longer engaged in what you are doing.

-The only reason why you continue doing it without complaining is because you respect your boss and want to be seen as a good employee.
-Performing routine work with no creativity might in a lot of cases not cause you to be unhappy as such, but you are far from happy doing it if you’re really honest with yourself.
+The only reason why you continue doing it without complaining is that you respect your boss.
+You also want to be seen as a good employee.
+Performing routine work with no creativity might in a lot of cases not cause you to be unhappy.
+However, you are far from happy doing it if you’re honest with yourself.
 And happy is what you need if you want people to overproduce and innovate.
 Happy is what you need if you want your company to stand out from the crowds.

 Complacency will probably help you survive.
 Happiness will make you thrive.

 In my previous post, I looked at how learning in the workplace motivates people and what effective learning looks like.
 This post shares some ideas on how to implement a culture of learning in your organization.

 Here are ten ideas, some more formal, others informal, to start you on your way to creating a learning, and happy workforce:

 Without knowing where you want to go, no road you take makes much sense, as the Caterpillar told Alice when she was lost in Wonderland.
 To know which road to take, you first need to be clear on where you want to be.

 The first thing to focus on when it comes to creating a culture of learning and defining a learning plan is to make sure that you know what the problem is you want to solve with the training, or what you want to achieve.
 What does success look like and what do you intend to do differently once you complete the training?